bedops/bedops/docs/content/installation.rst

      $ make install_osx_packaging_bins

-3. Install `WhiteBox Packages.app <http://s.sudre.free.fr/Software/Packages/about.html>`_, an application for building OS X installers.
+3. Install `WhiteBox Packages.app <http://s.sudre.free.fr/Software/Packages/about.html>`_, an application for building OS X installers, if not already installed.

 4. Open the ``BEDOPS.pkgproj`` file in the top-level of the local copy of the BEDOPS repository, in order to open the BEDOPS installer project: